ctmm-initiative/ctmmMoveApp_outlier/README.md

 ### Settings

 `Select variable`: select a variable to be used for filtering.
 Options are speed or distance moved.
-Default is X (?
-PLEASE ADAPT)
+Default is speed.

 `Range`: select an acceptable range for the selected variable.
 Any relocations that are not within the user-set range will be removed from the data set.